 City of Edinburgh Council

-- Acting for Forth Crossing Bridge Constructors (FCBC) in proceedings to enforce an adjudicator’s award against an Italian subcontractor appointed by FCBC for the construction of the lifts in the three towers of the new Queensferry Crossing.
+- Continuing to advise Forth Crossing Bridge Constructors on matters arising from the construction of the New Forth Bridge; recently the team assisted with proceedings to enforce an adjudicator’s award against an Italian subcontractor appointed by FCBC for the construction of the lifts in the three towers of the new Queensferry Crossing cable-stayed bridge.

 Other key lawyers: